Difference Between A Billion And A Million

 Visualize the Numbers

 One of the most effective ways to understand large numbers is to visualize them.
 Instead of just seeing "1,000,000" or "1,000,000,000," try to create a mental image.
-For example, imagine a stack of one million dollar bills.
+In real terms, for example, imagine a stack of one million dollar bills.
 Now, imagine a stack of one billion dollar bills.
 How much larger is the second stack?
 Visualizing helps to make the abstract more concrete and easier to grasp.
 You might imagine filling a room with one million grains of rice, and then try to picture how many rooms you'd need to hold a billion grains.
 This exercise can be surprisingly effective.

 Relate to Time